Weather in Maui

 Determining Property Boundaries

 Typically, the sellers pay for the survey.
-It’s worth noting that the surveys provided typically only provide boundary corners and show the location of any encroachments or recorded easements.
+It’s worth noting that the surveys provided typically only identify boundary corners and show the location of any encroachments or recorded easements.

 Evaluating Easements